cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/util/MathUtil.rst

 .. java:method:: public static double stDev(List<Double> list)
    :outertype: MathUtil

-   Gets the standard deviation from a list of numbers.
+   Gets the Standard Deviation from a list of numbers.

    :param list: the list of numbers
    :return: the standard deviation